Nikon D70s vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D70s does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the D70s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D70s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D70s was succeeded by the Nikon D80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D70s Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the D70s and RX10 IV can be found, respectively, in the Nikon D70s Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D70s or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.